-The name reservation business definition means that your business name is saved for your exclusive use for a defined period.
-Most name reservations are good for 120 days, but some reservations may be as short as 30 days.
-Many, but not all states allow renewal.
-Some states require new businesses to submit a name reservation and include the certificate with their registration.
-In other states, name reservation is optional, enabling you to protect your business name before you submit your formation documents.
+A business name reservation means that your name is saved for your exclusive use for a defined period.
+Some states’ name reservations are good for 120 days, but some reservations may be as short as 30 days.
+Many, but not all states allow renewals.

 For example, consider that an entrepreneur named Lola wants to do business in California.
 She chooses the name “Surf Services” and wants to form a limited liability company (LLC).

-Lola’s first step will be to complete a California Business Search to ensure that the name “Surf Services LLC” is available.
-The search returns the names “Seabright Surf Services” and “Surf Services of California,” meaning her name is unique and available.
+Lola’s first step will be to complete a California business search to ensure that the name “Surf Services LLC” is available.
+The search returns no exact matches, meaning her name is unique and available.

 At this time, Lola may file a name reservation to protect her name for 60 days, or she can proceed with submitting her Articles of Organization.
 She can search the Secretary of State’s website to find the requirements.

 We help entrepreneurs of all kinds start new businesses.
-Whether you’re searching for the name reservation definition or have questions about liability or taxes, we can help.
-We provide a simple Business Name Checker to search your state’s database and prepare your name reservation.
-When you’re ready to submit your reservation, we can help with our Business Name Reservation Service.
+Whether you’re searching for the business name reservation definition or need a registered agent, we can help.
+We provide a simple business name checker to search your state’s database.